Updated October 26, 2020

 8. In the event of setup of tables and chairs or moving of furniture, labor will be charged to the sponsoring group.

-10.1.
-One representative managing each tabling space at all times
+11.1.
+One representative managing each tabling space always.

 1. OSU Departments must provide a billing index or foundation account at the time the reservation is made.